wessberg/pointer-events/README.md

 - `EventTarget.prototype.dispatchEvent`
 - `Document.prototype.elementFromPoint`
 - `window.getComputedStyle`
-- `ShadowRoot.prototype.elementFromPoint`_
+- `ShadowRoot.prototype.elementFromPoint`*

-  <small>_: This is only relevant if you're using Shadow DOM (in which case a Shadow DOM polyfill will most likely polyfill the prototype method).</small>
+_*: This is only relevant if you're using Shadow DOM (in which case a Shadow DOM polyfill will most likely polyfill the prototype method)._

 For by far the most browsers, these features will already be natively available.
 Generally, I would highly recommend using something like [Polyfill.app](https://github.com/wessberg/Polyfiller) which takes care of this stuff automatically.

 ## FAQ